 It is our opinion that the Revised Applications conform to the NOESP and that no Official Plan Amendment is required to facilitate the proposed development.
-Although the Revised Applications are not required to conform to OPA 321, we have considered its policies and it is our opinion that these policies are generally conformed with.
+Although the Revised Applications are not required to conform to OPA 321, we have considered its policies and it is our opinion that the Revised Applications are generally consistent with OPA 321 despite not being part of the applicable policy framework and no amendments to OPA 321 are required to facilitate the proposed development.